 Trade regulations must be followed when importing food items into Hong Kong.
 Such trade regulations include all import regulations and requirements which exist in Hong Kong.
 Those who are importing the food items must also check if any import licenses are required.

 Once the products have been sourced and all trade regulations have been followed, the importer must then consider the terms which have been set by the supplier.
-Such terms may include the
+Such terms may include the sales contract as well as any other terms of the transaction.

-sales contract as well as any other terms of the transaction.
 Should the importer deem all sales and payment terms acceptable, the importer may then begin to purchase the products in question from the supplier.
 It is often advisable for importers to also have a valid insurance scheme in place.
-This is because there is always a possibility that something may not go according to plan at this stage; thus, insurance will shield the importer from experiencing excessive losses.
+Insurance protects importers from excessive losses due to potential issues that may arise during this stage.

 The next step is the actual acquisition of the food products.
 This takes place after the importer receives due notice of the products which have been imported.
 The importer will then receive export documents from the exporter before collecting the goods in question.